Samillion/mpv-ytdlautoformat/README.md

         ytdlautoformat.lua
 ```

-# Alternatives
+## Alternatives
-I like to keep my [mpv configuration](https://github.com/Samillion/mpv-conf) simple, that is why I created this script to match my simple usecase.
+I prefer a simple [mpv configuration](https://github.com/Samillion/mpv-conf), so I created this script to fit my basic use case.

-However, there are solid alternatives that provide more on demand options, such as:
+However, there are excellent alternatives offering more dynamic options, such as:
-- [mpv-quality-menu](https://github.com/christoph-heinrich/mpv-quality-menu): Allows you to change the streamed video and audio quality (ytdl-format) on the fly.
+- [mpv-quality-menu](https://github.com/christoph-heinrich/mpv-quality-menu): Lets you change streamed video and audio quality (ytdl-format) on the fly.
-- [mpv-selectformat](https://github.com/koonix/mpv-selectformat): mpv plugin for selecting the format of internet videos.
+- [mpv-selectformat](https://github.com/koonix/mpv-selectformat): Plugin for selecting the format of internet videos.

-They can be added alongside `ytdlautoformat.lua` as there are no conflicts between them.
+These can be used alongside `ytdlautoformat.lua` without conflicts.